Sudbury Companies of Militia & Minute

 In 1774, communities outside Boston were commanded to drill their respective militias to prepare for potential hostilities with the King´s forces.
 "Drilling" or "training" insured that the men followed commands in unison, making them a more effective fighting force.

 Unfortunately, each community adopted their own set of commands or interpretation from a manual of arms, which often lead to confusion when these communities tried to organize under a central commander.
-While the Continental Army eventually created a uniform manual of arms for the 13 colonies - eliminating confusion - local reenactors still adopt different manuals whether the 1764 Crown Manual, Pickerings, or another.
-It's confusion for militia when multiple towns meet but completely authentic.
+While the Continental Army eventually created a uniform manual of arms for the 13 colonies, eliminating confusion, local reenactors still adopt different manuals whether the 1764 Crown Manual, Pickering’s, or von Steuben’s.
+It's confusion for militia when several militia drill with completely authentic manual of arms.